 Candace Parmer's background in orthopedic manual bodywork and lifelong interest in health and nutrition gave her a background that is perfect for being a thermographer.
 She loves imaging and asks the right questions to get your health concerns and health history clearly documented and conveyed to the interpreting physicians called "thermologists" (board-certified medical doctors with training in interpreting thermal patterns).

-It was a shocking rabbit hole for her to go down, because she realized there is enormous need for safe breast screening in a world where mammograms are still the gold standard of screening in spite of their shortcomings.
-She found that not only are they sources of extra radiation believed by many to contribute to DNA damage, heart and lung disease, and even cancers, they require compression of 44 lbs (only takes 22 lbs to burst a tumor), and they lead to many false positives and subsequent needless painful biopsies.
-But that wasn't the worst in her opinion as she learned of the shocking fact that was hiding in plain site: overdiagnosis (and subsquent over-treatment) is rampant according to respected authorities and it explains the always changing breast screening guidelines if one understands the politics.
+Learning about the history of breast cancer and breast screening was a shocking rabbit hole for her to go down.
+She realized there is enormous need for safe breast screening in a world where mammograms are still the gold standard of screening in spite of their shortcomings, particularly their limitations in breast tissue which is mammographically dense (normal tissue that's prevalent in younger & midlife women).
+She found that not only are mammograms sources of extra radiation believed by many to contribute to DNA damage, heart disease, lung disease, and many cancers, they require compression of 44 lbs (only takes 22 lbs to burst a tumor), and they lead to many false positives and subsequent needless painful biopsies (which may spread a tumor's cells).

 Kathy graciously helps with special projects.
 She is proud mother of 3 fabulous children, an advocate, volunteer and great asset to our staff.
 Her hobbies include organic gardening and is rumored to be venturing into soap making.

 Katie is another independent expediter of all special projects, from research to assisting with clients and patients to public education about thermography.
 Her hobbies include creating photographic art from natural materials and she's a creator of music.
 For years, The Children's Theater has tapped into her ability to make customized music to fit their performances.
 We hope you enjoy her art that we are proud to share on this page.